-No single bacteria source is the primary cause of current water body impairments.
-According to pollutant loading estimates, cattle, pets, deer, and OSSFs have the highest potential to contribute E. coli across the watersheds; however, all potential sources contribute to overall bacteria loading.
+No single bacteria source is the primary cause of current water body impairments in the watersheds.
+Deer, livestock, OSSFs and pets were estimated to have the highest potential to contribute E. coli across the watersheds; however, all potential sources contribute to overall bacteria loading.
 Due to potential source diversity, various management strategies are recommended to address manageable E. coli sources in the watersheds.
-Recommended management strategies were developed based on stakeholder feedback relative to pollutant removal efficiencies, likelihood of adoption, and applicability to the watershed.
+Recommended management strategies were developed based on stakeholder feedback relative to pollutant removal efficiencies, feasibility and likelihood of adoption, and applicability to the watershed.

 Estimated potential bacteria load reductions from each management measure are presented with each recommended action discussed in this chapter and further explained in Appendix A. Loading reduction estimates are based on predicted worst-case scenario loading.
 As a result, these estimates do not accurately predict actual loading reductions expected to occur instream.
-Actual reductions will depend on implementation volume and other changes across the watersheds that may trigger the need for adaptive implementation.
+Actual reductions will depend on implementation volume, proximity of the practice to waterways, and other watershed changes that may trigger the need for adaptive implementation.
 Potential annual load reductions from management measures are discussed throughout this chapter and indicate that it is feasible to reduce bacteria loads entering San Fernando and Petronila creeks to levels that support primary contact recreation use.

-Many management measures recommended to address bacteria loading will also yield nutrient load reductions when implemented.
+Many management measures recommended to address bacteria loading also yield nutrient load reductions when implemented.
 Where appropriate, potential nutrient reductions are presented for select management practices, although nutrient load reduction targets were not established.